Trust & Safety

 - Make informed decisions about who to hire

-What’s Included In Our Reference Check For Employment
+What’s Included In A Reference Check For Employment?

 A Professional Reference Check involves contacting a candidate’s former employer and/or supervisor to learn more about the candidate through a series of open-ended questions.
 A full written transcript of the interview is provided for the employer’s review.
 The reference check results help give you insight into the individual’s: